gvelumca/infosys_retailer_customer_rewards_program/README.md

   - Verifies that customer names, transaction dates, amounts, and points are displayed correctly.
   - Tests error handling for invalid data format.
   - Ensures a message is displayed when no transactions are available.

+### `src/components/ErrorBoundary.js`

+Component for handling and displaying errors:

+- **Purpose**: Wraps application components to catch JavaScript errors anywhere in the component tree and display a fallback UI.
+- **Features**: Provides a user-friendly error message when an error occurs, preventing the entire app from crashing and improving the user experience.

 ## Testing